Wonderland (McFly album): Background

 The album contains production from early collaborator Hugh Padgham, who co-produced the majority of the band's debut album, as well as production from former Busted producer Steve Power.
 The album follows more of a story-like narrative than the band's first album, and adopts a slightly more advanced style of pop.
 Unlike the band's first album, there is no hidden track on the album.
 Four singles were released from the album: "All About You", which was released as the official Comic Relief single for 2005, "I'll Be OK", "I Wanna Hold You" and the double A-side of "Ultraviolet and The Ballad of Paul K".
-A deluxe version of the album was released in special gatefold packagaing, with fold-out photos of the band as well as an extended booklet.
+A deluxe version of the album was released in special gatefold packaging, with fold-out photos of the band as well as an extended booklet.
 The Japanese edition of the album contains two additional tracks plus two music videos.